Stan524/Edge-Browser-Kiosk-Mode-Setup/README.md

 See [start-Edge-kiosk.ps1](https://github.com/Stan524/Edge-Browser-Kiosk-Mode-Setup/blob/master/start-edge-kiosk.ps1) for an example startup script for Chrome.

-The most important flag is the `--kiosk` flag, but there's also some more that are useful.
-Unfortunately, the flags tend to change from version to version without much notice, so alway scheck with the updated list of working flags here: https://peter.sh/experiments/chromium-command-line-switches/
+The most important switch is the `--kiosk` switch, but there's also some more that are useful.
+Chrome and Edge are based on the chromium project.
+Unfortunately, the switches tend to change from version to version without much notice, so alway scheck with the updated list of working switches here: https://peter.sh/experiments/chromium-command-line-switches/

-Useful flags:
+Useful switches:

 - `--kiosk` : Enable kiosk mode (fullscreen with no menus)
 - `--noerrdialogs`: Prevent error dialogs.
 - `--disable-infobars`: Prevent the yellow information bars.

-There used to be a flag called `--disable-session-crashed-bubble` for [disabling the restore dialog](https://superuser.com/questions/461035/disable-google-chrome-session-restore-functionality) that is shown if Chrome did not exit cleanly.
-After the flag was removed, the only way to avoid the restore dialog seems to be to manually alter the Preferences file (or lock it).
-In the [start-edge-kiosk.ps1](https://github.com/Stan524/Edge-Browser-Kiosk-Mode-Setup/blob/master/start-edge-kiosk.ps1) script, we are manually altering the file.
+In the [start-edge-kiosk.ps1](https://github.com/Stan524/Edge-Browser-Kiosk-Mode-Setup/blob/master/start-edge-kiosk.ps1) script, we are manually altering the script and adding both the blank powerpoint and the kiosk url.

 On Windows 10, the cursor starts out hidden upon boot, and does not become visible before it's moved.
 This is perfect for kiosk screens.